nuhame/mlpug/README.md

 # MLPug
-MLPug is a Machine Learning library agnostic framework for model training.
-A lot of the functionality you need to train your model is independent of the
-ML library you're using, e.g. PyTorch or Tensorflow.
-MLPug provides a single framework with a unified API for all such training functionality, independent of the ML library you are using.
+MLPug is a Machine Learning library agnostic framework for model training and evaluation.
+A lot of the functionality you need to train and evaluate your model is independent of the ML library you're using, e.g. PyTorch or Tensorflow.
+MLPug provides a single framework with a unified API for all such training and evaluation functionality, independent of the ML library you are using.

 **Thus, when switching ML library, you don't have to learn a new training API and you can reuse your own training code with no, or minimal, change! 🤩🎉**